 In this article, I’m going to give you a brief introduction of what biodegradable engine oil is, how they’re being used in today’s performance engines, and give you some guidance on whether they’re ultimately worth the investment.

-What Constitutes a Biodegradable Engine Oil?
+What Is Biodegradable Engine Oil?

 First, we need to define the term biodegradable.
 Biodegradable means that the substance (or object) can be broken down and consumed using bacteria or other living organisms.
 In other words, if something is biodegradable, it can be reabsorbed into the environment.

 As far as biodegradable oil is concerned, there are two major types: animal fats and vegetable oils.
 And of those two, vegetable oils are by far the more popular types used for biodegradable oil manufacturing.

 Vegetable oils have been used as forms of biodegradable engine oil for several years; however, they didn’t hit the “limelight” until the First World War (and World War II) where, due to oil shortages, vegetable oils were adopted for use as oil, fuel, and various other lubricants.

 After the wars were over, it’s mineral cousins, then petroleum-based, and then synthetic oil overshadowed vegetable oil.
 But now vegetable oil is making a comeback, and here’s why…